jump-dev/jump-dev.github.io/pages/governance.md

 disclose conflicts of interest with other [core contributors] and step back from decisions when conflicts of interests are in play.

-## Github Permissions
+## GitHub Permissions

-[Github permissions][permissions] are used to control access to repositories in the [JuMP-dev Github organization].
+[GitHub permissions][permissions] are used to control access to repositories in the [JuMP-dev GitHub organization].

 Anyone with commit access to a repository is trusted to use it in a way that is consistent with the [Decision Making Process](#decision-making-process).